DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 #### Register Database

-Now you should register the database in **Startup.cs**.
+Now you should register the database in **Program.cs**.
 But first you need a connection string for it.
 It will be stored
 [in a JSON file in the application settings ](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1&tabs=basicconfiguration#configuration-by-environment).
 Create the **appsettings.json** file (or open it if you have it already) and add a connection string to the database: